Amprius Technologies, Inc. (NYSE:AMPX) Major Shareholder Amprius, Inc. Sells 100,000 Shares of Stock

-Amprius Technologies, Inc. (NYSE:AMPX – Get Free Report) major shareholder Amprius, Inc. sold 100,000 shares of Amprius Technologies stock in a transaction on Wednesday, December 13th.
-The stock was sold at an average price of $3.62, for a total transaction of $362,000.00.
-Following the completion of the transaction, the insider now owns 65,415,552 shares in the company, valued at approximately $236,804,298.24.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Amprius Technologies, Inc. (NYSE:AMPX – Get Free Report) major shareholder Amprius, Inc. sold 100,000 shares of the firm’s stock in a transaction dated Friday, December 15th.
+The shares were sold at an average price of $3.54, for a total transaction of $354,000.00.
+Following the completion of the sale, the insider now owns 65,215,552 shares of the company’s stock, valued at $230,863,054.08.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 Amprius, Inc. also recently made the following trade(s):

-A number of equities research analysts have recently weighed in on the company.
-Alliance Global Partners started coverage on Amprius Technologies in a research note on Tuesday, December 5th.
-They issued a “buy” rating and a $10.00 target price for the company.
-HC Wainwright started coverage on shares of Amprius Technologies in a report on Tuesday, October 31st.
-They issued a “buy” rating and a $10.00 target price on the stock.
-Five analysts have rated the stock with a buy rating, According to MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $11.75.
+A number of research analysts have commented on AMPX shares.
+Alliance Global Partners assumed coverage on Amprius Technologies in a report on Tuesday, December 5th.
+They issued a “buy” rating and a $10.00 price objective on the stock.
+HC Wainwright began coverage on shares of Amprius Technologies in a research report on Tuesday, October 31st.
+They set a “buy” rating and a $10.00 price target on the stock.
+Five investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $11.75.

 About Amprius Technologies